Alfresco/acs-deployment/docs/helm-deployment-aws_kops.md

-# Alfresco Content Services Deployment with Helm on AWS
+# Alfresco Content Services Deployment with Helm on AWS using Kops

 **Hint:** Consider [deploying ACS into EKS](./helm-deployment-aws_eks.md) instead of setting up a cluster with Kops.